 Women attended from Iraq and Israel and afterwards they struck up a dialog about their 2 countries and the role of America in them looking at the pros and cons of the situations.

 This was the first annual International Women’s Day event at the Sea of Glass in Tucson.
 Celinas Ruth plans to coordinate this event every year as this has been her dream and it has now become a reality.
-Thank you to Gabriel of Urantia & Niánn Emerson Chase for supporting this event!
+Thank you to Van of Urantia & Niánn Emerson Chase for supporting this event!